MicrosoftDocs/dynamics-365-fraud-protection/content/rules.md

 ```
 ### Drafts

 A rule can have both a *published* version and a *draft* version.
-Both versions can be viewed as side-by-side tabs on the **Rules** page.
+Both versions can be viewed as side-by-side tabs on the **Rules** tab.

 The published version is read-only and can be viewed by anyone.
 The draft version is visible only to its author.
 Drafts can be edited, and all changes are automatically saved.